 Next stop is Jabrin Castle, which was built by the Yaruba dynasty Imam Bil’arab bin Sultan, who ruled from 1679 to 1692.
 This is without a doubt the most impressive castle or fortification we have visited in Oman.
 It is a UNESCO World Heritage Site, is beautifully restored, and is surrounded by groves of palm trees in a lush valley.
 The castle has impressive wooden painted ceilings in some rooms.

-After driving back along the highway to Muscat, we say goodbye to our driver Ali, who drops us off at our hotel, the City Seasons Hotel.
-He has been an excellent driver; taking us over sand dunes at Sharqiya Sands, along back roads to Bedouin camps, and zooming up and down expressways and mountain roads.
+After driving back along the highway to Muscat, we say goodbye to our driver Ali, who drops us off at the City Seasons Hotel.
+He has been an excellent driver; taking us over sand dunes at Sharqiya Sands, along back roads to Bedouin camps, and zooming up and down both expressways and mountain roads.
 It has been a wonderful driving adventure in our 4x4s over the last five days.
-Tomorrow, we drive from Muscat back to Dubai (in a bus) for our final day in Arabia before returning home.
+Tomorrow, we return to Dubai by bus for our final day in Arabia before returning home.